SABS-R3-Epidemiology/rEpiabm/README.md

 </figure><br><br>

 **Instructions:**
-1. After saving the configured file, either `simulation_epigeopop.R` or `simulation_toy.R`, run this code!
+1. After saving the configured file, either `simulation_epigeopop.r` or `simulation_toy.r`, run this code!

 ### Step 5: Evaluate results
 A simulation produces one csv output file by default, found in the directory `data/<your_country>/simulation_outputs`.
 This file contains the number of individuals for each infection status (S, E, I<sub>mild</sub>, etc) for each day.